-Hearing aids, bionic ears or in ear mixes.
-Whatever you want to call them they have the power to completely change a persons life.
+Hearing aids, bionic ears or in-ear mixers – whatever you want to call them, they have the power to counteract hearing loss and change a person’s life.

 This is the story of how I got my hearing upgraded.

 Hearing loss and the upgrade